SmithAndy005/SpaceSSL/README.md

 Blurb

-The use of this modeling technique in space environment physics has been submitted to the Journal of Geophysical Research: Space Physics as a methods paper demonstrating its utility on unlabelled data from spacecraft and ground based auroral imagers.
+The use SpaceSSL in space environment physics has been submitted to the Journal of Geophysical Research: Space Physics as a methods paper demonstrating its utility on unlabelled data from spacecraft and ground based auroral imagers.

 ## Requirements